Terruqueo: Analysis

 Analysts state that terruqueos are detrimental to democracy in Peru as they suppress ideas of various political groups and occasionally target human rights groups, promoting political polarization and ultimately political violence.
 The terruqueo appeals to fear present in Peruvians of older generations, with the tactic relying on the emotions of audience.
 According to Fernando Velásquez Villalba, terruqueos are a latent phenomenon that appear more frequently in times of crisis.

 Political use

 Using the terruqueo to threaten individuals with a status quo bias, leftist and progressive groups, along with human rights groups, have been targeted with the tactic.
 Attacks resulted in less support for left-wing groups in Peru, with Americas Quarterly writing that despite the Truth and Reconciliation Commission finding that left-wing groups distanced themselves and even prevented violence during the internal conflict, the groups were still seen disapprovingly in Peru.

+Victimization

+Former Christian People's Party politician Ántero Flores-Aráoz, addressing violent actions by demonstrators during the 2022–2023 protests against Dina Boluarte, argues that when the individuals involved in terror activities, including the arson of public and private buildings, or the attempts to attack airports, are deemed as "terrucos", some sectors — including international officials — reject the labelling of said individuals as such, considering the term as pejorative and "offensive".
+However, since Peruvian law defines terrorism as acts that create alarm or collective fear in population, therefore Flores-Aráoz argues that it's legitimate to call terrorists those involved in such actions.

 Racism

 The use of the terruqueo has specifically linked indigenous and "serrano" Peruvians to terrorism.
 In the book Buscando un inca, historian Alberto Flores Galindo wrote:

 ‘Senderista’ was replaced by ‘terrorist’ and this word became over time a synonym of “people from Ayacucho”, which in turn was equivalent to anyone who was Indian or mestizo, was poorly dressed, or made a deficient use of Spanish ...
 To be called “people from Ayacucho” was to admit to have incurred in the antiterrorist law.
 In this manner, the end of the war in 1984, became an onslaught of the western side of Peru against its Andean region.

 United Nations experts condemned the fear mongering tactic, saying it was an act of intimidation that stigmatized human rights workers, indigenous individuals and rural groups.
 During the protests in 2023, Edgar Stuardo Ralón, Vice President of the Inter-American Commission on Human Rights (IACHR), stated that terruqueos created "an environment of permission and tolerance towards discrimination, stigmatization and institutional violence".